krishnakanthpps/PerfDashboard/README.md

-How to store stuff and make sense of
-The "ELK" stack (for Elasticsearch Logstash Kibana) really should be LEK because
+This repo contains notes, configuration, and source files on creating a way to analyze with <strong>only free/open source software</strong>.
+The components include the "ELK" stack, where stands for Elasticsearch Logstash Kibana:

-1. <a href="#Logstash">Logstash</a> collects timestamped logs of
+1). <a href="#Logstash">Logstash</a> collects timestamped logs of
    <a href="#LogFormats">various formats</a>, from
    <a href="#LogSources">various sources</a>, parse to filter out junk, index them, and normalize into JSON
    in a way that's searchable in a central location.
    Better than awk, grep, etc. on individual machines.

-2. <strong>Elasticsearch</strong> indexes (inverted) nested aggregations of data in Hadoop
+2). <strong>Elasticsearch</strong> indexes (inverted) nested aggregations of data in Hadoop

-3. <strong>Kibana</strong> does data discovery on elasticsearch cluster to identify "actionable insights"
+3). <strong>Kibana</strong> does data discovery on elasticsearch cluster to identify "actionable insights" and presents visualization (a dashboard).

-COMMENTARY: But LEK doesn't spell and pronounce like a one-syllable name for a big animal with a big rack.
-(actually that was taken for something else).
+To ensure scalability:

+4).
+RabbitMQ

+To create load on the system:

+5).
+JMeter (Java)

 ## <a name="Why"> Why</a>